0chain/zboxcli/README.md

 ## Share

-Use `share` command to generate an authorisation ticket that provides authorisation to the holder to the specified file on the remotepath.
+Use `share` command to generate an authorisation ticket that provides authorisation to the holder to the specified file on the `remotepath`.
 Use the returned auth token with the `--authticket` parameter.

 `auth tovlry` can be used with  [download](#download), [commit](#commit) and [list](#list), but only for files in the pre-defined remote path.